 On February 27, 2018, the Company entered into a term loan facility with Perceptive Credit Holdings II, LP ("Perceptive") in the amount of \$10.0 million (the "Perceptive Credit Facility").
-The Perceptive Credit Facility consists of a \$5.0 million term loan, which was drawn on the effective date of the Perceptive Credit Facility and an additional \$5.0 million term loan to be drawn six months following the effective date of the Perceptive Credit Facility.
+The Perceptive Credit Facility consists of a \$5.0 million term loan, which was drawn on the effective date of the Perceptive Credit Facility, and an additional \$5.0 million term loan to be drawn six months following the effective date of the Perceptive Credit Facility (as discussed above).
 The Company used a portion of the proceeds from the Perceptive Credit Facility to pay off the existing debt facility with SVB.
 Borrowings under the Perceptive Credit Facility are secured by all of the property and assets of the Company.
 The principal on the facility accrues interest at an annual rate equal to a three-month LIBOR plus the Applicable Margin.
 The Applicable Margin is 11.00%.
 Upon the occurrence, and during the continuance, of an event of default, the Applicable Margin, defined above, will be increased by 4.00% per annum.
-The interest rate at March 31, 2018 was12.96%.
-Payments for the first twenty-four months are interest only and are paid quarterly.
+The interest rate at June 30, 2018 was 13.31%.
+Payments for the first 24 months are interest only and are paid quarterly.
 After the second anniversary of the closing date of the Perceptive Credit Facility, principal payments of \$200,000 are due each calendar quarter, with a final payment of \$3.4 million due on February 27, 2022.
 This term loan facility matures on February 27, 2022 and includes both financial and non-financial covenants, including a minimum cash balance requirement.
 The Company is required to pay an exit fee of \$100,000 on a pro rata basis on the maturity date or the earlier date of repayment of the term loans in full.
+The exit fee is being accreted to interest expense over the term of the Perceptive Credit Facility using the effective interest method.

-For the three months ended March 31, 2018, the Company recorded \$59,000 of interest expense and \$54,000 of amortization of debt discount in interest expense, related to the Perceptive Credit Facility.
-For the three months ended March 31, 2017, the Company did not incur any interest expense related to the Perceptive Credit Facility, since the facility was not in place at that time.
+For the three months ended June 30, 2018, the Company recorded \$168,000 of interest expense and \$59,000 of amortization of debt discount related to the Perceptive Credit Facility.
+For the six months ended June 30, 2018, the Company recorded \$228,000 of interest expense and \$81,000 of amortization of debt discount related to the Perceptive Credit Facility.
+For the three and six months ended June 30, 2017, the Company did not incur any interest expense related to the Perceptive Credit Facility, since the facility was not in place at that time.

 In connection with the Perceptive Credit Facility, on February 27, 2018 the Company issued Perceptive a warrant to purchase 190,000 shares of the Company's common stock.
-The warrant will be exercisable for a period of seven years from the date of issuance at an exercise price of \$9.5792, subject to certain adjustments as specified in the Warrant.
+The warrant is exercisable for a period of seven years from the date of issuance at an exercise price per share of \$9.5792, subject to certain adjustments as specified in the Warrant.
 See Note 10, "Stockholders' Equity" for further discussion of the warrant.
+The fair value of the warrant of \$1.5 million was recorded as a debt discount, which is being amortized to interest expense over the term of the Perceptive Credit Facility using the effective interest method

-As of March 31, 2018 and December 31, 2017 the Perceptive Credit Facility principal balance was \$5.0 million and zero, respectively.
-As of March 31, 2018, the Company was in compliance with the non-financial covenants of the Perceptive Credit Facility.
+As of June 30, 2018 and December 31, 2017 the Perceptive Credit Facility principal balance was \$5.0 million and zero, respectively.
+As of June 30, 2018, the Company was in compliance with the non-financial covenants of the Perceptive Credit Facility.

-Future required principal and final payments on the Perceptive Credit Facility were as follows as of March 31, 2018:
+Future required principal and final payments on the Perceptive Credit Facility were as follows as of June 30, 2018:

 2018 (remaining) \$

 2019

 2020 800

 2021 800

 2022 3,500

 Total debt 5,100

-Debt discount and deferred finance costs (2,101)
+Debt discount and deferred finance costs (2,037)

-Total debt, net \$ 2,999
+Total debt, net \$ 3,063